When it comes to foil shavers, many consider Braun the best.

 This can take a toll on your body and appearance.
 The MobileShave series helps aims to address the grooming part by offering a compact shaver that uses two AA batteries.

-It only has a single foil which means it won’t cut as close as a cartridge or safety razor.
-But if you’re in a hurry and just need to look decent in business meetings this is a great option.
+It only has a single foil, which means it won’t cut as close as a cartridge or safety razor.
+But if you’re in a hurry and just need to look decent in business meetings, this is a great option.

-The MobileShave series is great for travel because you don’t need to bring a cord or charging station.
+The MobileShave series is excellent for travel because you don’t need to bring a cord or charging station.
 It uses a couple of AA that you could probably find in most retail stores in the world.

-Currently there are two available variants:
+Currently, there are two available variants:

-Each man has a preference and this is especially true in the world of shaving.
+Each man has a preference, and this is especially true in the world of shaving.

-Some men prefer dry shaving (shaving with shaving cream) out of habit or they simply don’t have the time.
+Some men prefer dry shaving (shaving with shaving cream) out of habit, or they simply don’t have the time.